YouBeHero/YBH-WP-Plugin/README.txt

 With dynamic widgets, shortcodes, and API-powered configurations, YouBeHero ensures a customizable and smooth donation process.
 Store owners can manage supported organizations, track donations, and display impact statistics directly in their WordPress dashboard.

+Currently available for Greek e-commerce stores, Add Donation to Cart supports English language.

 ### Features
-* Add donation options to WooCommerce checkout and product pages.
+* Add donation widget to the checkout page
-* Let customers support nonprofit organizations while shopping.
+* Let customers support nonprofit organizations while shopping
-* Configure donations dynamically via API.
+* Configure donations dynamically via API
-* Widgets and shortcodes for flexible display.
+* Widgets, blocks and shortcodes for flexible display
-* Customizable donation amounts and presentation.
+* Customizable donation amounts and presentation
-* Dashboard view of donation data and statistics.
+* Dashboard view of donation data and statistics
+* Works great with Elementor & WP Bakery

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/youbehero/` directory, or install the plugin through the WordPress Plugins screen directly.
+1. Install the plugin through the WordPress Plugins screen directly
-2. Activate the plugin through the 'Plugins' screen in WordPress.
+2. Activate the plugin through the 'Plugins' screen in WordPress
+3. Create an account at YouBeHero
+4. Copy the API key
-3. Navigate to **WooCommerce → YouBeHero Settings** to configure your API key and set up donation preferences.
+5. Navigate to **WooCommerce → YouBeHero** paste the key
+6. Drag and drop the **Donation widget** into the checkout page
-4. Optionally, add donation widgets or shortcodes (`[youbehero_donation]`) to display donation forms on other pages.
+7. Optionally, add donation widgets or shortcodes (`[youbehero_donation]`) to display donation forms on other pages.

 == External services ==